scapape/qml-unlocked/References and Figures.md

 ### Chapter Figures

-We generated Figures 25-31 from the code snippets discussed here, and the full codes are in Jupyter notebooks in the book's GitHub repository Chapter 10.
+We generated Figures 25-31 from the code snippets discussed in the manuscript, and the full codes are in Jupyter notebooks in the book's GitHub repository Chapter 10.